JcaPetri/Apolo-Articles-MySql/README.md

 					DateCreated			--> The DateCreated is the record creation datetime UTC.
 					DateTimeStamp		--> The DateTimeStamp is the datetime UTC of the last modification.
 					TableHistory		-->	The TableHistory contain then change history of each column.
-			Tips:
+			Kafka/RabbitMQ:
-				The ScopeIDn + BusinessUnitIDn + TableIDn combination can be the Kafka/rabbitMq topic.
+				  The ScopeIDn + GroupIDn + TableIDn combination can be the topic.

 	---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
  	Used to create the Companies
-		SysCompanies_Mir
+		ArtSysCompanies_Mir
 			Contains the Mirror of the companies that use the software.
 			Each record is updated from SysCompanies_Tbl, which belongs to the SystemsDB database.
    			The Companies exists since you create them in this table.
 Its information, of what are they, are in the SysBaseElements_Mir table.